brajeshwar/brajeshwar.github.io/_posts/2010/2010-12-08-political-pressure-on-amazon-leads-to-wikileaks%e2%80%99-suffering.md

----
-layout: post
-title: Political Pressure on Amazon leads to Wikileaks’ Suffering
+# Political Pressure on Amazon leads to Wikileaks’ Suffering
----

 Most of us definitely have an idea of the functioning of <a href="http://en.wikipedia.org/wiki/WikiLeaks">Wikileaks</a> - which is apparently been termed as the online whistle-blowing forum.
 It is termed so because the website, through the exposure of information related to certain high-profile government officials has revealed a lot more than anyone could have ever expected; and by anyone I mean government officials who claim that Wikileaks has leaked out the most confidential and secured of information.